 We spent quite a while in the church, looking at the stained glass, asking questions and taking photos.
 Afterward, we had about an hour and a half to eat lunch and walk around on our own.

 Rouen lends itself to wandering.
 I spent some time shopping for gifts for my family and hanging out in a grocery store.
 I bought a sandwich and enjoyed my picnic lunch at the Place du Vieux-Marché.
 I was pleased to discover that I was not the only tour group participant who skipped a restaurant meal in favor of a picnic.
 Even convenience store food is fresher and tastier in France, so it's easy to eat well on a budget.

 Our next stop was Honfleur.
-We parked near the harbor.
-Dozens of sailboats were moored there, their white masts poking up into the clear blue sky.
+Dozens of sailboats were moored in the harbor, their white masts poking up into the clear blue sky.
 Our tour director gave us a brief walking/orientation tour, which ended at the Church of Saint Catherine.
 After that, we were on our own.